captivationsoftware/react-sticky/README.md

 </StickyContainer>
 ```

-#### topOffset
+#### topOffset _(default: 0)_
-Sticky state will be triggered when the top of the element is `topOffset` pixels from the top of the window (0 by default).
+Sticky state will be triggered when the top of the element is `topOffset` pixels from the top of the closest `<StickyContainer />`.
 Positive numbers give the impression of a lazy sticky state, whereas negative numbers are more eager in their attachment.

 app.jsx
 ```js